CHRISCARLON/nebby/README.md

 ### `basic-idx`
 Display basic information about an Excel file with a specified header index.
+This is useful if the header is not on the first row.
 ```
 nebb basic-idx <URL> [--header-index <INDEX>]
 ```